mrzasad/Ionic4withAngular7/README.md

 # Ionic4withAngular7
 This is a front-end App built using Ionic 4 framework with Angular 7.
 It contains Add, Update and Index Pages for managing customers.

-This app uses CustomerAPI project as backend whose source code is located at https://github.com/mrzasad/CustomerAPI
+This app uses CustomerAPI project as backend, source code is located at https://github.com/mrzasad/CustomerAPI

 To run this app, first open command prompt and move to the directory containing the package.json file which is also the root directory of the application.
 Then, run the following command to install all dependencies for the first time: